-- Updates emailed to Stage 2 & 3 parents about cyber-safety strategies mobile phone apps that are popular with students in Terms 1 & 3. - Comprehensive whole school transition and handover.
+- Comprehensive whole school transition program and handover of essential student information.
 Each year, every grade experiences a 'moving up' program where they get to experience 3 mornings in their new stage.
-This helps to build positive relationships and connections with teachers and students in their new cohort and helping to aide in a smooth transition to the new school year. - Personal profiles are completed on SENTRAL to inform the next years class teachers about student's learning and social skills.
-These dynamics are carefully considered when forming classes. - Creating a culture of support and resilience through the implementation of positive psychology initiatives including work on developing growth mindsets and using individual character strengths to set SMART goals and regular gratitude practices. - The use of facilitated restorative circles when dealing with confirmed incidents of student bullying behaviour. - Clear and timely communication with parents and carers when seemingly one of incidents occur, if deemed they have the potential to escalate into bullying.
+This helps to build positive relationships and connections with teachers and students in their new cohort, alleviates anxiety about change, and helps students with a growth mindset about transition to the new school year. - Personal profiles are collated by teachers to inform the next years class teachers about student's learning and social skills.
+These dynamics are carefully considered when forming classes. - Creating a culture of support and resilience through the implementation of positive psychology initiatives including work on developing growth mindsets and using individual character strengths to set SMART goals and regular gratitude practices. - The use of facilitated restorative circles when dealing with confirmed incidents of student bullying behaviour. - Clear and timely communication with parents and carers when seemingly one off incidents occur between students to address concerns before they escalate to bullying behaviour.